The origin

 Chiangmai CAD Khomloy Sky Lantern Festival

-Today, the Yi Peng Festival presents itself as a fascinating Gesamtkunstwerk, a total work of art that blends centuries-old traditions with modern, spectacular productions.
-The renowned Chiangmai CAD Khomloy Sky Lantern Festival forms its dazzling highlight, offering travelers the perfect opportunity to immerse themselves in Thai culture and experience authentic customs within a professionally organized setting.
-From magnificent parades to the synchronized ascent of thousands of lights, this event creates the ideal fusion of spiritual heritage and an unforgettable travel highlight.
+Today, the Yi Peng Festival presents itself as a fascinating work of art, blending centuries-old traditions with modern, spectacular performances.
+The renowned Chiangmai CAD Khomloy Sky Lantern Festival forms its glittering highlight, offering travelers the perfect opportunity to immerse themselves in Thai culture and experience authentic customs within a professionally organized setting.
+From magnificent parades to the synchronized release of thousands of lanterns, this event creates the ideal fusion of spiritual heritage and an unforgettable travel highlight.

-Chiangmai CAD Khomloy Sky Lantern Festival 2026 - Day 1Tue, Nov 24Chiang Mai
+Chiangmai CAD Khomloy Sky Lantern Festival 2026 - Day 1Tue, Nov 24The CAD Cultural Center Lanna

-Chiangmai CAD Khomloy Sky Lantern Festival 2026 - Day 1Wed, Nov 25Chiang Mai
+Chiangmai CAD Khomloy Sky Lantern Festival 2026 - Day 2Wed, Nov 25The CAD Cultural Center Lanna

 Gallery